Bloodscream: Fictional character biography

-Bloodscream was originally a naval surgeon who served in Sir Francis Drake's pirate fleet between 1577 and 1580.
-After being mortally wounded in an attack on a Spanish galleon, he is treated by the Native American necromancer Dagoo, who transforms him into a vampire-like being.
+Bloodscream was once an unnamed naval surgeon who served in Sir Francis Drake's pirate fleet between 1577 and 1580.
+In 1580, he is mortally wounded during an attack on a Spanish galleon and Drake personally directs him to be treated by a Native American shaman named Dagoo.
+The shaman, however, is actually a necromancer and is only able to save his life by transforming him into a vampire-like being.
 Learning that his condition can only be reversed by the blood of an immortal, Bloodscream travels the world in search of one, fighting in any war he can.
-In the process, he becomes a mercenary, ally of Hydra, and enemy of Wolverine.